aminography/PrimeCalendar/README.md

 # `PrimeCalendar` :zap:

 PrimeCalendar provides all `java.util.Calendar` functionalities for Persian and Hijri dates.
 Also it is possible to convert dates to each other.

-# Under Development: Documentations will be added soon!
-.
-.
-.
-.
-.

-**`PrimeCalendar`** makes working with Civil /Persian/Hijri dates easier as well as their conversion to each other.

 ![](static/prime_logo.png)